 - The test is distribution free.
 That means you don’t have to know the underlying population distribution for your data before running this test.

 - The D statistic (not to be confused with Cohen’s D) used for the test is easy to calculate.

 - It can be used as a goodness of fit test following regression analysis.

-- There aren’t any restrictions on sample size.
+- There are no restrictions on sample size; Small samples are acceptable.

 - Tables are readily available.

 Although the K-S test has many advantages, it also has a few limitations: